hongnhung1636/San-Francisco-Temperature-Visualization/README.md

-This is project for CS286 - Big Data
+This is project for CS286 - Big Data under
 Prof. James Casaletto
-james.casaletto@gmail.com

 author: Hong Le
+Fall 2015